martinlindhe/core3/doc/Exceptions.md

 ## Exceptions

-All exceptions lives in root namespace used SPL exceptions: InvalidArgumentException
+All exceptions lives in Core3\Exception namespace

+XXXX used SPL exceptions: InvalidArgumentException